 For example, sometimes the joist systems the carpenters actually build differ slightly from the joist pattern on the architect’s blueprint… and even a minor deviation from the blueprints can affect the tubing layout.
 Fortunately, the tubing is flexible enough to adapt to these “real world” modifications and, as a result, minor variations of the floor plan rarely cause problems.
 The important thing to remember is this: the installer should be as flexible as the tubing.
 In other words, always allow the realities of the jobsite to determine the ultimate tubing layout.

-A custom layout on a more conventional floor (joist) plan.
+Above illustrates a custom layout on a more conventional floor (joist) plan.
 This layout is drawn on a 3/16″ = 1′ scale blueprint

 The following are tubing layout examples of Above floor, suspended slab, sleeper, floor joist, and slab on grade installations.